UniqueNetwork/unique_docs/docs/concepts/collection-limits.md

 **transfersEnabled: bool**

-Flag that defines whether token transfers between users are currently enabled
+The flag that defines whether token transfers between users are currently enabled